Hostess Potato Chips

-Hostess is the name of a potato chip brand that was the leading brand in Canada for many years after its creation in 1935.
-It merged with US-based Lay's in 1988.
+Hostess, also known as Munchies from 2024, is the name of a potato chip brand that was the leading brand in Canada for many years after its creation in 1935.
+During its heyday, they fended off any attempt to displace them from their commanding position, and maintained their #1 position into the 1980s, even in the face of increased competition from US-based companies entering the Canadian market before eventually leading to a merger with US based Lay's in 1988.